 The United Sorghum Checkoff Program (“USCP”) represents America's sorghum growers nationally.
 It is a “producer-funded organization dedicated to improving the sorghum industry through research, promotion and education.”
-See http://www.simplysorghum.com We have been a participant in USCP'S Cooperative Branding program since 2016 and recipient of a $5,000 subsidy in 2016 and $2,500 subsidy in 2017.
-The Cooperative Branding program affords advertising subsidies to active participants.
+See http://www.simplysorghum.com We have been a participant in USCP'S Cooperative Branding program since 2016 and recipient of a $5,000 grant in 2016, $2,500 in 2017 and additional $5,000 in 2018.
+The Cooperative Branding program affords advertising grants to active participants.

 As our progress with James FC Hyde Sorgho Whiskey® has advanced, our relationship with USCP has strengthened.
 Witness, our recent invitation to attend the 2017 Commodity Classic in San Antonio, cosponsored by USCP, and to pour samples of our Sorgho Whiskey® in their booth.
 Our intention is to continue to strengthen this relationship, striving for the greatest level of advocacy we can earn from USCP.
 With USCP in the lead, we believe we can gain vast and endearing support within the sorghum grower community through this network.